Sisterhood Everlasting

 Rating: 3.0/5 ⭐

-Skip if: You can't handle beloved character death, want the warmth of the original series, or are in a vulnerable place with grief.
+Skip if: You can't handle a beloved character's death, you want the warmth and hope of the earlier books, or you're in a vulnerable place with loss right now.

 You Might Also Like